-If you are freezing your apple butter, make sure that it is in a freezer-safe container otherwise you risk the glass container exploding and freezer burning your apple butter.
+If you are freezing your apple butter, make sure that it is in a freezer-safe container otherwise you risk the glass container exploding and the freezer burning your apple butter.
 You should be able to find out if the container is freezer safe by checking its label.

 Also, remember to leave about an inch of space at the top of your container in case your apple butter expands while freezing.

 Once frozen, your apple butter will need to be thawed completely to be enjoyed again.
-You can thaw your apple butter in the fridge overnight for best results.
+You can thaw your apple butter in the fridge overnight for the best results.
 Keep in mind that once this process should only be performed once.

 Apple Butter FAQs

 The following are some other common questions people have about apple butter shelf life and storage.

 Apple butter is called butter for its smooth, thick, buttery texture.
 There isn’t any butter in apple butter, not even a drop of oil.
 The texture is achieved by blending, boiling, and caramelizing the apple until nearly all of its water content evaporates.